Radix-404/G27_Pedals_and_Shifter/README.md

 Note that there is the status line output with some profiling output on the left side and the final output values of the axis, buttons and gear value as delivered to the games.

 Last step is to save the settings to the Arduino's EEPROM using the respective button.
 You can test that this has been working by going back to the default calibration (plots should change) and then reloading the EEPROM calibration (plots should change to the desired values).
 Everytime you turn on the Arduino it loads the EEPROM calibration automatically from now on.

+Known issue (see here: https://github.com/n-e-y-s/G27_Pedals_and_Shifter/issues/1): On windows, the arduino will be slow after closing the GUI.
+To fix that, you can plug out the USB connector and plug it in again.